NJPW World Television Championship: History

+Inaugural championship tournament (2022–2023)

-The first champion was determined in a sixteen-man single-elimination tournament, which began on October 14, 2022 at Battle Autumn (Night 1) and concluded on January 4, 2023 at Wrestle Kingdom 17.
+The first champion was determined in a sixteen-man single-elimination tournament, which began on October 14, 2022, at Battle Autumn (Night 1) and concluded on January 4, 2023, at Wrestle Kingdom 17.
 In the event of a time limit draw during the tournament, the winner (and thus, person advancing) was decided by a coin toss.

-The inaugural and current champion is Zack Sabre Jr., who won by defeating Ren Narita at Wrestle Kingdom 17: Night 1.